Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/Markdown course/bestPractices.md

 [Facebook](https://web.facebook.com/) is a very popular messaging app.
 You can create an account within 10 seconds.

-4. **Escape special characters with backlash:**
+4. **Escape special characters with backslash:**

 In some cases, you may want to include special characters like asterisks (*), hash(#), etc. in your markdown document.
 This can prove difficult since these special characters are also used to format elements in markdown.
-One way to solve this is by using a backlash (/).
+One way to solve this is by using a backslash (\).
 Below is an example:

     # The text below will be italicized
     *me and you*

-    # The backlash prevents the text from being italicized
+    # The backslash prevents the text from being italicized
     \*me and you\*

 Check the preview below: